loopnlearn/loopbuildscripts/README.md

 #### Scripts included in BuildSelectScript or TrioBuildSelectScript

-Use these commands to run a script directly instead of using the one of the Select Scripts.
+Use these commands to run a script directly instead of selecting it using the menu options in the Build Select Script.

 #### BuildLoopReleased

-This builds the released version of *Loop*.
+This builds the released version of *Loop*; from the `main` branch.

 ```
 /bin/bash -c "$(curl -fsSL \